A freelance multi-media journalist specialising in film, television, and video game content.

 Across these three key areas, I have built up various forms of experience.
-For audio, I started a film podcast named “The Film Aspect”, which now release bi-weekly, and while still small recently passed 650 listens!
+For audio, I started a film podcast named “The Film Aspect”, which now release bi-weekly, and while still small recently passed 1000 listens!
 My written portfolio has continued to grow with my film and gaming blog (Watch, Play, Type) surpassing seventy articles, a few months writing list-based articles for WhatCulture.com which collectively attained over 750,000 page views, and a few features published on Haywire Magazine, The Film Magazine and JumpCut Play.
 And finally, video work has seen a concentration from Twitch streaming and analytical gaming videos on BBC The Social – some of which have been featured on the main BBC homepage.

 Through my time in university and freelance work, I have worked to tight deadlines; tamed out of control egos; worked alone; worked as part of a team; become adaptable to varying roles; gracefully taken on harsh criticism; and I’ve done it all whilst holding down a part time job during a pandemic!
 I try my best to have a positive, professional and efficient approach to all working environments and scenarios.
 I am punctual, hard-working and a friendly personality – or so I’ve been told.